ZMChoo/Etiqa_test/README.md

-# etiqa_test
+# Flutter_Notes

-This is an Etiqa test project by using Flutter.
+This application is developed by using Flutter.

 ## Environment